Ramgarh Cantonment: Location

 Ramgarh Cantonment is located at 23.62°N 85.48°E.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 History

 In Mahajanpada period, Probably the Chotanagpur was under sub-ordination of Mahapadma Nanda.
 In Maurya period, it is also said that the entire Chhotanagpur was under the subordination of Ashoka.
 There are symbolic relies of Buddha period in the temple of Gola.
-Probably in 8th Centre B.C.
+Probably in 8th Century B.C.
 (3) Jain Trithankar was constructed in Parasnath.
 In Chapter IV of Gazetteer IV, it is described that Samudragupta (C.385-C-380 A.D.) had invader Eastern Deccan by passing through this area.